The project begins

 Events in Brighton

 There was concern in Eastbourne that some aspects of ‘extreme’ ritual and ceremonial experienced in Brighton, London and several other places might arrive in Eastbourne.
 On 29th September 1866 the Rev. John Purchas held a service in Saint James proprietary chapel, Brighton.
-The choir wore scarlet cassocks under their surplices and sung from the then considered high church.
-Three officiating clergy took part clad investments with Mr Purchas wearing a claret coloured cope whilst he carried a biretta.
-The servers were dressed in very Roman attire and insane was used.
+The choir wore scarlet cassocks under their surplices.
+Three officiating clergy took part clad in vestments with Mr Purchas wearing a claret coloured cope, whilst he carried a biretta.
+The servers were dressed in very Roman attire and incense was used.
 There was an immediate outcry in Brighton.
 The town was not far from Eastbourne with regular train services.
-Too many High Church meant Roman Church and Henry Robert Whelpton had been labelled the former.
-Controversy centred upon the six points of ritual observance important to those who were anxious to bring outward signs of doctrine to the intellectual ideas of the Tractarian theorists.
+To many people, High Church meant Roman Church and Henry Robert Whelpton had been labelled the former.
+Controversy centred upon the six points of ritual observance – important to those who were anxious to bring outward signs of doctrine to the intellectual ideas of the Tractarian theorists.
 Henry Robert Whelpton was a moderate theorist.